Where to Stay in Lima: 10 Best Areas

 Their proximity to the centre of the city also offers the opportunity to switch things up, allowing you to seamlessly blend sightseeing, swimming and sunbathing into one magical vacation.

-- You want easy access to the centre of the city, without being caught up in the hustle and bustle
+Stay in Chorrillos if Tourist focused beach resorts are your priority; you want easy access to the centre of the city, without being caught up in the hustle and bustle; you want to be able to combine both relaxation and exploration on your trip.🔍FIND BEST HOTELS IN CHORRILLOS

 6. Callao – Where to Stay in Lima Near Airport